astraut-solutions/easy-risk-register/docs/design/design-system/components/selects.md

 ## Overview

 Select components in the Easy Risk Register application provide users with a way to choose from a list of predefined options.
 These components are essential for forms where users need to select categories, status values, risk levels, or other standardized options.

-The select component offers both single and multiple selection capabilities.
+Implementation note: the app uses a custom, accessible **Select** component (button + listbox), not the browser-native `<select>`.
+This keeps the trigger and dropdown fully themeable and consistently rounded.

 ## Component Specifications